 In addition to literary representation, Whitney has served her clients by executive produced non-scripted television projects for networks such as TLC, BRAVO, HGTV, and Facebook; is a partner with T3 Agency a white label travel company, and consults with top churches around the country.

-In 2020 Whitney became president of Content Capital, a full service agency, holistically serving talent through multiple verticals.
+In 2020 Whitney became president of Content Capital, a full service firm, holistically serving talent through multiple verticals.

 Whitney serves as a founding board member for the non-profit, Children Inspiring Hope, is an advisory member for the Initiative Network, is a volunteer Young Life leader at The University of Texas, and has a love for great food and wine.
 She lives in Austin, TX with her husband Jordan, two young children, and black lab.